sonamsamdupkhangsar/vue-video/README.md

 # my-app
-This is the front-end Vue app for videwing and uploading videos.
+This is the front-end Vue app for viewing videos and uploading videos.
+Deployed on Netlify at https://flamboyant-hawking-ec1b79.netlify.app

 ## Project setup
 ```